The wave of marketplace startups

 Choosing the right type of platform might be one of the most critical decisions that set the foundation for the whole marketplace business later on.
 It also significantly affects your revenue models in the future.
 To arrive at an informed decision, it's worth having an overview of different basic types of marketplaces currently available on the market.

-Top popular business models for marketplace platform to generate revenues
+Top popular business models for marketplace platforms to generate revenues

 One of the most common causes of a startup's failure is that its business model does not scale long-term.
 It might be easy to acquire several first customers.
 But at scale, it rapidly becomes too expensive where CAC (customer acquisition cost) is much higher than LTV (lifetime value of a customer).
 So choosing a business model is also a significant decision in the whole process of starting a marketplace.